COVID-19 SAFETY @ ROBIN HOOD'S FAIRE

 - Signage: We will have signage and markers to help remind people to maintain social distancing and communicate our intent.
 Signs will list our maximum capacity at booths, social distancing protocols, cleaning rules, mask requirements for customers, and Faire members.
 We will also post the state hotline number to report State and CDC violations.

-- Face Masks: Except when eating, we require facemasks for all patrons and members of the Faire.
-We will remind people, when necessary, to wear their masks properly!
+- Face Masks/Coverings: Except when eating and drinking, we require facemasks for all patrons and personnel of the Faire.
+We will remind people, when necessary, to wear their masks properly (mouth and nose must be covered)!
 No excuses, no exceptions.
+Violators may be asked to leave without refund.

-- Site Capacity: We may be limiting the maximum number of patrons on-site to 50% of our best day as required by the state and CDC rules.
+- Site Capacity: We may be limiting the maximum number of patrons on-site based on recommendations and re-opening guidelines.
 If you plan to attend the show, we encourage you to purchase tickets online to avoid lines.
-We open at 1030 am on all event days.
+We open at 10:30 am on all event days.